 By about 14 kilometers, the town center is in view and this café is greeting you.
 I at first mistook it for the Restaurante la Moña.
 It is not.
 It is the Café La Plaza.
 We had the best tortilla here than I think I ever had!
 We met up with our Spanish pilgrim friend who had given us the earlier tip, and he recommended the tortilla (egg/potato dish).
 Between his broken English and my broken Spanish, we communicated well!

 To the east of the plaza is this most interesting sign that I show below.
 It is toward the Restaurante la Moña, but the yellow arrow and the albergue indication was strange.
 There is no albergue at the restaurant and the Camino sign ahead on the restaurant building is misleading.

 However, this is certainly an alternative route through town, past the restaurant, that joins the main route a short while later.

 We took the standard route by the Café La Plaza, and up the hill toward the town church.
 The road uphill will lead you to the back steps of the church if you want to visit it.
 We did not, but took the bend to the right to turn eastward and out of this small town.

 We had to negotiate more open, dry lanes after town.
 There were more interesting plots of cultivated trees, I'm not sure what kind, but they were deciduous and showing some fall color.

-After one-and-a-third kilometers after town, at 16.17 kilometers total, the Camino takes a hard left, an suddenly ahead, you can see the 3rd ridge climb for the day.
+After one-and-a-third kilometers after town, at 15.7 kilometers total, the Camino takes a hard left, and suddenly ahead, you can see the 3rd ridge climb for the day.